zoltantoth0409/liferay-portal/lib/README.markdown

+# lib Directory

+JARs can be stored in three different locations in the `lib` directory, each with a different purpose.

-JARs in the development directory are only visible during compile time.
-Most of these JARs are already included by the application server or are only useful for a specific database (i.e. JDBC drivers).
+JARs in the `development` directory are only visible during compile time.
+Most of these JARs are already included by the application server or are only useful for a specific database (i.e., JDBC drivers).

-JARs in the global directory are automatically copied to the application server's global classpath and are visible by all applications loaded by the application server.
+JARs in the `global` directory are automatically copied to the application server's global classpath and are visible by all applications loaded by the application server.

-JARs in the portal directory are automatically copied to the portal classpath and are only visible by the portal.
+JARs in the `portal` directory are automatically copied to the portal classpath and are only visible by the portal.